Thank you to everyone who participated in Summer Institute 2020. Stay tuned for Summer Institute 2021 information coming

 July 6 - July 17, 2020 (2 weeks)

-The Kimmel Center for the Performing Arts and the University of the Arts present this dynamic two-week intensive, where instrumentalists and vocalists explore technique and repertoire while interacting with master-level artists.
-Using jazz as a framework, you'll work with UArts faculty and industry masters to uncover a range of possibilities through jam sessions and ensembles, with an emphasis on improvisation and performance.
+The Kimmel Center for the Performing Arts and the University of the Arts present this dynamic two-week intensive, where instrumentalists and vocalists explore technique and repertoire while interacting with master-level musicians.
+You'll work with UArts faculty to uncover a range of creative possibilities through jam sessions, ensembles, lessons and collaborations, with an emphasis on improvisation and performance.

-This Kimmel's world-class venues and the UArts campus will host this generation's brightest young jazz talents, to gain invaluable experience in a creative, live performance setting.
-Philadelphia has deep-seated jazz roots, making the city the perfect place for you to explore jazz music.
+The Kimmel's world-class venues and UArts’ brand new music facilities will host this generation's brightest young musicians as they gain invaluable experience in a creative, live performance setting.
+Philadelphia has deep-seated music roots—transformative figures like Billie Holiday, The Roots, John Coltrane, Kurt Vile, and Questlove have called it home—making the city the perfect place for you to explore music.